-It's hard to say what that "something" is considering that the word "almost" can be quite subjective.
+Typically, there will be something you’ll need to do first before getting into the air.
+It's hard to say what that "something" is considering that the word "almost" can be entirely subjective.

 One example of an ARF drone is one that comes with some parts missing.
 The parts missing can be the motors, body, or any number of things.

 The point is, these drone types aren't designed for beginners.
 They are better suited for people who understand how quadcopters work and how to build them.